amirkdv/biseqt/README.md

   overlap alignment (this matches the typical case of left-out-vertices in simulations).
 The difficulty is to find a way to recover necessary edges for a full layout path without trying to recover *all* missing edges.
+* Cycle breaking:
+  * Investigate whether a smarter cycle breaking algorithm is needed.
+  * Investigate whether we should stop ignoring sequence pairs that are mostly overlapping.
+These are currently ignored since we may get the direction wrong on a heavy edge.
+The idea is that such edges are not typically informative about the longest path.
 * Move seed expansion from Python to C.

 #### Simulations